Medical privacy

-History of medical privacy
+History

-The history of medical privacy traces back to Hippocratic Oath that postulates the secrecy of information obtained when helping a patient.
+The history of medical privacy traces back to the Hippocratic Oath, which mandates the secrecy of information obtained while helping a patient.

-Prior to the technological boom, medical institutions relied on the paper medium to file individual medical data.
+Before the technological boom, medical institutions relied on the paper medium to file individual medical data.
 Nowadays, more and more information is stored within electronic databases.
-Research shows that it is safer to have information stored within a paper medium as it is harder to physically steal data, whilst digital records are vulnerable to access by hackers.
+Research indicates that storing information on paper is safer because it is more difficult to physically steal, whereas digital records are vulnerable to hacker access.

-In order to reform the healthcare privacy issues in the early 1990s, researchers looked into the use of credit cards and smart cards to allow access to their medical information without fear of stolen information.
+In the early 1990s, to address healthcare privacy issues, researchers explored using credit cards and smart cards to enable secure access to medical information, aiming to mitigate fears of data theft.
 The "smart" card allowed the storage and processing of information to be stored in a singular microchip, yet people were fearful of having so much information stored in a single spot that could easily be accessed.
 This "smart" card included an individual's social security number as an important piece of identification that can lead to identity theft if databases are breached.
-Additionally, there was the fear that people would target these medical cards because they have information that can be of value to many different third parties including employers, pharmaceutical companies, drug marketers, and insurance reviewers.
+Additionally, there was the fear that people would target these medical cards because they have information that can be of value to many different third parties, including employers, pharmaceutical companies, drug marketers, and insurance reviewers.

 In response to the lack of medical privacy, there was a movement to create better medical privacy protection, but nothing has been officially passed.
 The Medical Information Bureau was thus created to prevent insurance fraud, yet it has since become a significant source of medical information for over 750 life insurance companies; thus, it is very dangerous as it is a target of privacy breaches.
 Although the electronic filing system of medical information has increased efficiency and administration costs have been reduced, there are negative aspects to consider.
 The electronic filing system allows for individual information to be more susceptible to outsiders; even though their information is stored on a singular card.
 Therefore, the medical card serves as a false sense of security as it does not protect their information completely.